 27. Look for salmon at the Hiram M. Chittenden Locks

 Take your kid to Ballard for the day, where you can spot salmon and watch the locks in action at the Hiram Chittenden Locks.
-If the weather turns, you can seek shelter with a visit to the nearby Nordic Museum.
+If the weather turns, you can dry off with a visit to the nearby Nordic Museum.

 28. Explore Seattle’s tide pools